lifs-tools/lipidcreator/README.md

 #### Stand-Alone ####
 If you locate the LipidCreator.exe file, either in your Skyline installation under the "Tools" folder, or within the LipidCreator folder extracted from the zip archive, you need to double click on it to start in stand-alone mode.
 It is also possible to start LipidCreator from the command line.

-### Ubuntu ###
+### Linux / Ubuntu ###
 To run LipidCreator, locate the directory containing LipidCreator.exe, open a terminal and type

     mono LipidCreator.exe

-Please note that there are sometimes issues with the repainting of certain windows and controls (scrollable areas) due to the not 100% compatible Mono implementation.
+Please note that there may be issues with the repainting of certain windows and controls (scrollable areas) due to the not 100% compatible Mono implementation.

+## Reporting issues ##
+If you encounter any issues with LipidCreator, please report them via https://lifs.isas.de/support, using the 'Support category' LipidCreator.